Creatiwity/witycms-doc/contact.md

 # Contact

-The "**contact**" application will allow to manage and receive emails send by the website contact form.
+The "**contact**" application will allow to manage and receive emails send to the website contact form.

 ## List